dizzib/fireprox/README.md

 ## Usage

-To check fireprox is running navigate to `http://fireprox:8080` where `fireprox:8080` is the node.js server running fireprox.
+Navigate to `http://server:8080` where `server` is the node.js server running fireprox.
 You should see `Fireprox says hello!`.

-Now navigate to `http://fireprox:8080/COMMAND` where `COMMAND` is any MozRepl command.
+Now navigate to `http://server:8080/COMMAND` where `COMMAND` is any MozRepl command.

 ## Examples

-To get the firefox current url browse to `http://fireprox:8080/content.location.href`
+To get the firefox current url browse to `http://server:8080/content.location.href`

-To navigate firefox to `http://bar` browse to `http://fireprox:8080/content.location.href='http:%2f%2fbar'` (notice the escaped //)
+To navigate firefox to `http://bar` browse to `http://server:8080/content.location.href='http:%2f%2fbar'` (notice the escaped //)

-To show `foo` in an alert box browse to `http://fireprox:8080/alert('foo')` (note you'll need to manually close this alert before fireprox returns).
+To show `foo` in an alert box browse to `http://server:8080/alert('foo')` (you'll need to manually close this alert before fireprox returns).

 ## To clone, build and run locally